csarnataro/nerves_talk/blinky/README.md

 Inspired by the original "blinky" example available in the [Nerves examples repo](https://github.com/nerves-project/nerves_examples).

+**Warning**: the documentation for this demos is a work-in-progress and, as such, rather incomplete.
+    If you need clarifications with any of the steps to build or run the demos, please [create an issue on GitHub](https://github.com/csarnataro/nerves_talk/issues).

 This version has been improved with an external LED (with its resistor) and a buzzer.

 In this demo, instead of just blinking the LED indefinitely, the LED turns on and off